RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 .. literalinclude:: ../../sample_configs/config_pretrained_embeddings_spacy.yml
     :language: yaml

-See :ref:`pretrained-word-vectors` for supported values for ``language`` and instructions on how to link your own.
+See :ref:`pretrained-word-vectors` for more information about loading spacy language models.
 To use the components and configure them separately:

 .. code-block:: yaml